VictorBortolotto/jdbc/README.md

 $ git clone <https://github.com/VictorBortolotto/jdbc.git>

-# Now you just need run the main class in the view package

 # To use this application you can use the constructor with argument's user(<name>, <email>)
 # or you can use just the constructor the constructor whitout arguments user()
 # and call the method's insert, delete, update, selectAll or select